MitkoDG/mySoftUniJorney/README.md

 # mySoftUniJorney
-This repository is all about my code I have written during my course
+This repository is all about my code, I have written during my course